T-62: Sino-Soviet border conflict

 The T-62 saw combat for the first time during the 1969 Sino–Soviet border conflict during which one was disabled and captured by the People's Liberation Army.
 The T-62 (No. 545) was hit by a rocket-propelled grenade fired from a Type-56 (Chinese copy of RPG-2) RPG launcher on the morning of 15 March 1969 during a PLA counterattack.
 The RPG penetrated the left side of the hull, killing the driver.
 This tank was later studied and the information gathered from those studies was used for the development of the Type 69 main battle tank.

 Soviet–Afghan War

 During the Soviet–Afghan War, the T-62 was a primary tank used by the Soviet army.
 The Soviets used tanks in several ways, with the use of many in fire support bases, while others were employed for convoy protection or as infantry support.
 Towards the end of the war T-62Ms, using the BDD appliqué armour, appeared in large numbers.
-According to US sources, nearly 325 T-62s fell victim to Mujahideen attacks, especially from anti-tank mines and RPGs.
+According to US sources, nearly 325 T-62s fell victim to Mujahideen attacks, especially from anti-tank mines and RPGs, although this number is directly contradicted by Soviet sources, which show far fewer losses.
 Others fell into the hands of the Afghan Mujahideen after they were left behind by withdrawing Soviet forces.

 The USSR officially confirmed the loss of 147 T-62 and T-55 tanks during the war.